How to Hire a Web Developer the Right Way

 How do you take into account SEO, maintainability, UX, performance and security when you’re building a web application?

 This is a biggie.
 The ability to balance and understand these very different factors is a core competency for any web developer.
 Their response will also indicate which factors they will prioritize when coding.
 For example, if you are a large financial institution, you may favor security over SEO.
 If you are an online publication, performance and SEO will be more important for your type of work.

 Make sure you act quickly.
 Evaluate your candidates and immediately contact any candidates that you believe are a match for the role.
 Web developers are in demand thanks to the tech skills shortage and a good candidate will not be available for long.

-There is no real right or wrong way to hire a web developer.
-But the devil in in the detail.
+There is no real right or wrong way to hire a web developer, but the devil is in the details.
 So, make sure you evaluate your needs and your candidate’s skill set to find the perfect match.
-If you want some more interview questions, you can also check out this extensive list from Github.
+If you want some more interview questions, you can also check out these questions to ask software developers or this extensive list from Github.